AntiMatterZX/ProductionStartUpDirectory/public/IMAGE-GUIDELINES.md

-# VentureConnect Landing Page Image Guidelines
+# LaunchPad Landing Page Image Guidelines

 This document outlines all image assets needed for the landing page, their dimensions, and placement.